matrix-org/matrix-spec-proposals/proposals/3713-alleviating-acl-exhaustion-with-acl-slots.md

 Revision 2 used `support.feline.msc3713.rev2.room.server_acl` as the event type and `support.feline.msc3713.rev1.room.server_acl.slot.X` as the State key.

-Due to the assumption that no implementations ever existed for revision 1 no support is needed for it.
+Due to the assumption that no implementations ever existed for revision 1 and revision 2 no support is needed for it.

 ## Dependencies